 1. More Grains

-Include more whole grains, cooked quinoa, brown rice, white beans, black beans, and lentils in your meals.
+Include more whole grains, cooked quinoa, brown rice, peas, white beans, black beans, and lentils in your meals.
 Make a farro protein bowl or a vegan poke bowl with quinoa, or add some hummus to your snack rotation.

 You can also raise your protein game by putting together quinoa and sautéed tofu in one bowl!